-Some incredibly kind words by Greg Huang of Xconomy on my transition to CEO:
+Some incredibly kind and humbling words by Greg Huang of Xconomy on my transition to CEO.

 This evening, I attended the MassTLC summer awards gala.
 After having been recently awarded the 2014 MITX award for Most Innovative Mobile App, I was just blown away that we were named a finalist for the MassTLC awards.
 There are some truly great folks we’re up against and I honestly believe any one of these companies deserves to win it.
 Shout out to Openbay, Padiant, Ping4, and SavingStar.
 Best of luck folks!
 See you in September!